 Accompanied by a local guide, you can go behind the scenes to see how the city functions.
-The tour visits a newspaper sorting facility where millions of newspapers are sorted into seven different languages before being distributed throughout the city, and the nearby marketplace as it receives its daily intake of over 100 tonnes (220, 462 lb) of fresh produce.
+The tour visits a newspaper sorting facility where millions of newspapers are sorted into seven different languages before being distributed throughout the city, and the nearby marketplace as it receives its daily intake of over 100 tons (220, 462 lb) of fresh produce.

-Another stop is one of the world’s largest flower markets, where women sit sewing garlands while 20 tonnes (44,092 lb) of fish is loudly auctioned off in Sasoon Docks close by.
+Another stop is one of the world’s largest flower markets, where women sit sewing garlands while 20 tons (44,092 lb) of fish is loudly auctioned off in Sasoon Docks close by.
 The flurry of activity is over and swept away before many have had breakfast.

 See the origins of Mumbai in Worli fishing village